Landscaping Loans for Landscaping Businesses | SMB Compass

 3. Equipment Financing

 In order to start or operate a landscaping business, you need a variety of equipment like trash bins, vehicles, lawnmowers, leaf blowers, sprayers, and string trimmers, among other things.
-Equipment financing provides you with the funds needed to purchase these essential items.
-The rates, terms, and the amount you can borrow depend on the type of equipment purchased, and whether you bought it brand new or used.
+Landscaping equipment financing provides you with the funds needed to purchase these essential items.
+The rates, terms, and the amount you can borrow depend on the type of equipment purchased, and whether you bought it brand new or used, this is how landscaping equipment financing works.
+This equipment financing is designed specifically for the purchase of machinery and equipment essential to running your business.

 In most cases, you won’t have to put up any personal or business assets to secure your loan since the equipment you purchase serves as collateral.
 Depending on the lender, equipment loans have a fixed interest rate and term length so you also don’t have to deal with fluctuating monthly payments.